anyowusu/anyowusu/README.md

 - 👋 Hi, I’m @anyowusu
-- 👀 I’m interested in rd Design and GIS Analysis
+- 👀 I’m interested in RD design and GIS Analysis
-- 🌱 I’m currently learning rd Design and Spatial Econometrics
+- 🌱 I’m currently learning Regression Descounity Design (RDD) design and Spatial Econometrics
-- 💞️ I’m looking to collaborate on application of rd in poverty analysis and impact of trade policy
+- 💞️ I’m looking to collaborate on the application of experimental research design in poverty analysis and the impact of trade policy
-- 📫 How to reach me anyowusu@st.ug.edu.gh
+- 📫 How to reach me nyowusuagyeman@gmail.com

 <!---
 anyowusu/anyowusu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.